csuhta/inquisition-perks/readme.txt

 Some perks have requirements, such as a prerequisite perk or spending enough points in that perk tree.

-The most important thing to remember here is that ACQUIRING INQUISITION AGENTS COUNTS FOR POINT-PREREQUISITES.
+The most important thing to remember here is that acquiring inquisition agents counts for point-prerequisites.
 So if you have three agents listed under Secrets, that counts as you having 3 points spent in Secrets even though you didn't actually spend points on the agents.